BOOK NOW

 TRIGGER POINT NEEDLING

-When a muscle is been used or overused a lot of the time it may develop what is known as a trigger point.
+When a muscle is used or overused a lot of the time it may develop what is known as a trigger point.
 A trigger point is defined as a taut band within a muscle that on palpation will generate a local twitch response and causes a deep aching pain radiating from the region.
 These are commonly known as ‘knots’.
 All muscles are susceptible to developing trigger points and many muscles have what are known as dormant trigger points.
 A trigger point is active when it is causing pain and twitches when compressed.

 A common area of the body susceptible to trigger points are the muscles connecting the shoulders to the neck or upper trapezius muscles.
 The Upper trapezius muscles are responsible for keeping your head up straight, rotating your head away and bringing your ear down to your shoulder or vice versa bringing your shoulder up to your ear.